The David Mischke Memorial Aviation Scholarship Program

 - Complete an EAA Young Eagles flight and register for the FAA Ground School online program offered through Sporty’s Pilot Shop and EAA.
 You will become an EAA member for free by completing a Young Eagles flight.
 Scholarship candidates 18 and older can complete an EAA Eagle Flight.
 You will need to register for an FAA Ground School and become a member of EAA (free for 6 months after an Eagle Flight).

-- The scholarship candidate will be required to take an orientation flight with an EAA Chapter 818-designated flight instructor.
+- The scholarship candidate will be required to take an orientation flight with an EAA Chapter 818-designated flight instructor or a designated chapter member.
 This flight will help to determine the candidate’s interest and potential ability to complete flight training.
 The student will also need to participate in an interview with the EAA Chapter 818 scholarship selection committee.
 Once selected, the candidate shall apply for an FAA Student Pilot Certificate and pass a physical exam with an FAA designated aviation medical examiner for a third-class medical certificate.

 - Be able to contribute their financial resources to complete Pilot Training.
 The scholarship student will be responsible for 10% of the flight training and will need to secure a $100 deposit designated for flight training fees before any training begins.
 This deposit will cover $1,000 in flight training costs.